-UPSC IAS Notification 2026 - Union Public Service Commission will release the IAS notification 2026 on January 14, 2025.
-The application form will also be released along with the UPSC IAS 2026 notification on the official website, upsc.gov.in.
-The IAS notification pdf contains all the important details related to the UPSC IAS exam like the registration procedure, exam age limit, vacancy details and important dates.
+UPSC IAS Notification 2026 - Union Public Service Commission has released the IAS notification 2026 on February 4, 2026.
+The application form has also been released along with the UPSC IAS 2026 notification on the official website, upsc.gov.in.
+The notification pdf contains all the important details related to the UPSC IAS exam like the registration procedure, exam age limit, vacancy details and important dates.

-Candidates will be able to download the UPSC IAS notification 2026 in the form of a PDF file.
+Candidates can download the UPSC IAS notification in the form of a PDF file.
 They are advised to go through the detailed UPSC CSE notification 2026 pdf before starting the registration process.
 To know more about the details related to the UPSC CSE 2026 notification read the full article.

 Aspirants can check the highlights of UPSC IAS 2026 from the below table.